 Kidney Specialist in Aurangabad

 Dr. Omprakash Mundada is one of the leading Kidney Specialist in Aurangabad.
-Dr. Omprakash Mundada provides effective diagnosis and treatment of kidney stones.
+Dr. Omprakash Mundada provides effective diagnosis and treatment of kidney stones and also one the best General And Laparoscopic Surgeon in Aurangabad .
 Shockwave lithotripsy (SWL), Ureteroscopy & laser lithotripsy, Percutaneous Nephrolithotomy (PCNL) and endoscopic surgery are some of the common surgical methods used for the effective treatment or removal of kidney stones from the body of the patients.
 Based on the needs and requirements of the patients, any of the above mentioned surgical procedures can be used by qualified doctors or physicians, for the effective treatment of kidney stones of various sizes.
 With expertise in endoscopic surgical procedures, Dr. Omprakash Mundada has been able to successfully treat different sizes of kidney stones in the most efficient manner.

 The kidneys are solid; bean-shaped, reddish brown-paired structure, which lies behind the abdominal cavity one on either side of the vertebral column.
 This kidney acts like the filter organ, which removes the waste products from the blood, which forms urine.
 The kidney also helps in maintaining electrolyte balance.

 About 180 litres of blood, which run through these nephrons (functional unit of the kidney), are reduced to urine by the process of filtration, reabsorption, and secretion by the nephrons.
 The urine enters the pelvis of the kidney where it collects and continues down the ureters to the bladder.
 In the urinary bladder, urine is temporarily stored and is finally eliminated from the body through the urinary passage called urethra.
 Human beings on an average pass about 1 to 1.5 litres of urine per day.